Phitsanulok railway station

 Phitsanulok railway station is a railway station in Phitsanulok and it is the main station for the province.
 It is owned by the State Railway of Thailand and is on the Northern Line.
 Phitsanulok railway station is 389.291 km from Bangkok railway station.
-Formerly, the Nakhon Phing Express did not stop at this station and proceeded straight to Sila At Station in Uttaradit.
-In 2012, the express began stopping at this station.
 This is the last station that uses lighted signal posts and marks the start of the section with the use of semaphore signals.